 The activities necessary to preserve and restore native fish varies by species and drainages across the park.
 In order to promote the preservation of native fish in Yellowstone, the park has designated the Native Trout Conservation Area for special management.
 Within that area, fishing regulations are structured so that recreational anglers help selectively remove nonnative species from the area without damaging the native fishery.
 In some areas, anglers' harvests will help to save the native fish and the natural ecosystems they support.

 Anglers contribute to the fisheries database by filling out a Volunteer Angler Report card that is issued with each fishing license.
 This information helps monitor the status of fisheries throughout the park.
 Angler groups have also lent support to management actions, such as closing the Fishing Bridge to fishing in the early 1970s.
-Yellowstone cutthroat trout support a $36 million annual sport fishery.
-The money generated from fishing licenses helps fund research on aquatic systems and restoration projects.
+Yellowstone cutthroat trout support a $36 million annual sport fishery to the local economy.
+Also, money generated from fishing licenses helps fund research on aquatic systems and restoration projects.

 Decisions about how best to achieve native fish preservation and recovery goals must be based in sound scientific research and be consistent with the mission of the National Park Service.
-Most years, a team of fly-fishing volunteers assist the Yellowstone fisheries program with several other projects, including removal of non-native species, evaluation of fish barrier efficacy and success, a study to determine injury and mortality rates when using barbed versus barbless hooks, surveys to determine species composition, and logistical support for large multi-agency projects.
+In past years, a team of fishing volunteers assisted the fisheries program with several other projects.
+These projects included nonnative species removal, species composition, fish barrier evaluation, and injury and mortality rates of barbed and barbless hooks.
 Their extensive help collecting data and biological samples allows park biologists to learn about many more areas than park staff would have time to access.

 Fishing regulations in Yellowstone National Park are structured to strongly support native fish conservation goals.
 Cutthroat trout are the sole, native trout of the park and were the dominant fish species here prior to Euroamerican settlement.
 Cutthroat trout, Arctic grayling, mountain whitefish, and other native fishes are important to the ecology of Yellowstone.